bhowmikp/design-patterns/behavioral_patterns/observer/README.md

 ## Applicability
 Use the Observer pattern in any of the following situations:
 - When an abstraction has two aspects, one dependent on the other.
-Encapsulating these aspects in seperate objects lets you vary and reuse them independently.
+Encapsulating these aspects in separate objects lets you vary and reuse them independently.
 - When a change to one object requires changing others, and you don't know how many objects need to be changed.
 - When an object should be able to notify other objects without making assumptions about who these objects are.
 In other words, you don't want these objects tightly coupled.